Trisha Paytas

 Trisha Paytas (/ˈpeɪtəs/; born May 8, 1988) is an American media personality, actress, singer, and YouTuber.
 She (Note: Paytas uses she/her and they/them pronouns.
-This article uses she/her for consistency.) is known for her multifaceted career on YouTube, where her content has spanned numerous genres, including lifestyle vlogs, music videos, and mukbangs.
+This article uses she/her for consistency.) is known for her multifaceted career on YouTube, marked by numerous online controversies and feuds.
+Her content spans numerous genres, including lifestyle vlogs and mukbangs.

 As a podcaster, Paytas co-hosted the popular but short-lived podcast Frenemies (2020–2021) with Ethan Klein and later launched her own show, Just Trish (2023–present).
-Additionally, she has independently released several albums and singles and appeared in various television shows, films, and music videos.
+Additionally, she has independently released several albums and singles and appeared in various screen roles, music videos, and stage productions.

-Paytas's career has been marked by numerous public controversies and online feuds.
-Media outlets have often described her as a polarizing and controversial figure who has maintained public relevance through her provocative online presence and statements.

 Early life

 Paytas was born on May 8, 1988, to parents Frank and Lenna Paytas in Riverside, California, before moving to Freeport, Illinois, at age 3 after her parents divorced.
 She has two siblings: an older brother and a younger maternal half-sister.
 At age 15, Paytas moved back to California to live with her father and was enrolled in a Catholic online school program.
 At the age of 16, Paytas returned to Illinois to live with her mother and attend high school in Pecatonica, Illinois.